Associate ProfessorOffice: Charles H. Clapp Building, Room 216

 Ph.D.
 Oregon Health & Science University, Portland, OR, 2001

-Work in my lab focuses on the activation and subset differentiation of CD4+ T lymphocytes.
+Work in my lab focuses on CD4+ T lymphocyte activation and effector subset differentiation.

-- The biological consequences for individual T cells after the capture of APC membrane fragments from T-APC immunological synapse, a process termed “trogocytosis”;
+- The biological consequences for individual T cells of signaling induced by APC-derived membrane molecules after their transfer to T cells at the T-APC immunological synapse, a process termed “trogocytosis”;

 - The impact of the herbicide Atrazine on the activation of CD4+ T cells and the mechanism underlying a significant increase in Foxp3+ regulatory T cells

 CD4+ T lymphocytes recognize antigenic peptide fragments presented on the surface of antigen presenting cells (APC) by major histocompatiblility complex (MHC) class II proteins.
-Triggering of the T cell antigen receptor (TCR) by binding to the MHC:peptide ligand induces dramatic morphological changes as the T cell flattens against the APC and increases contact area forming stable T-APC conjugates.
-This initial antigen recognition is followed by large-scale spatial and temporal molecular rearrangements of plasma membrane proteins and intracellular signaling molecules.
-These rearrangements lead to the formation of an ordered structure at the T-APC interface termed the immunological synapse.
+This initial antigen recognition is followed by large-scale spatial and temporal molecular rearrangements of plasma membrane proteins and intracellular signaling molecule leading to the formation of an ordered structure at the T-APC interface termed the immunological synapse.
 The synapse is involved in T cell signaling as well as the site for delivery of T cell effector functions.
-We have previously shown that molecules from the APC are transferred to the T cell across the immune synapse in a process called trogocytosis.
+Our lab has previously shown that that molecules from the APC are transferred to the T cell at the immune synapse in a process called trogocytosis.

 Immunotoxicology of Atrazine

 We are examining the impact on Atrazine on the activation and differentiation of CD4+ T cells.
 Atrazine is a very widely applied herbicide that the USGS estimates contaminates 70% of the ground water in the US.
 It has been linked to birth defects, cancer, immune developmental defects and modulation of immune cell effector functions.
-We have shown that Atrazine inhibits lymphocyte proliferation and lymphocyte effector function.
-In addition, we have shown that the frequency of Foxp3 positive regulatory T cells doubles in atrazine-treated cultures.
-We have recently found that male and female T cells repsonde differently to atrazine exposure.
-We are now examining the impact of Atrazine-induced elevated estrogen on the induction of Tregs and Atrazine-associated inhibion of T cell activation.
+We have shown that Atrazine inhibits CD4+ T lymphocyte proliferation and effector function.
+In addition, we have shown that the frequency of Foxp3 positive regulatory T cells (Treg) doubles in atrazine-treated cultures.
+This is largely due to elevated levels of cAMP, as Atrazine is a potent phosphidiesterase inhibitor.
+We have recently found that male and female T cells repsond differently to atrazine exposure.
+Atrazine's other biochemical effect is to induce expression of aromatase, which converts androgens to estrogen.
+We are currently examining the impact of Atrazine-induced elevated estrogen on the induction of Tregs and Atrazine-associated inhibition of T cell activation.

 Field of Study